Halloween doesn’t have to be scary, make your own decorative mesh wreath for less than $15!

-I created my Halloween deco-mesh wreath for less than $15 and a few hours of my time.
-What I love about creating my own wreath is I can really do whatever I want with it.
-Sometimes I draw inspiration from other Dollar Tree DIYers and sometimes I just go from scratch from what I can find in the stores.
-Shop Scary-Good $1 Halloween Deals to get all these items and more shipped to your home or local store.
+I created this Halloween deco-mesh wreath for less than $15 and a few hours of my time.
+What I love about creating my own wreath is I can do whatever I want with it.

 For this DIY you’ll spend less than $15 to create this look.
 You’ll need:

 2 rolls of 9ft Halloween wire ribbon

 2 rolls each of orange, black and purple decorative mesh

 1 sign of your choice

 Total project cost: $14